 Since 2005, Quebec municipalities of more than 15,000 residents must comply with the provincial Act to secure handicapped persons in the exercise of their rights and prepare an annual action plan to improve the social, professional and educational integration of persons with disabilities in the local community.
 Westmount’s Action Plan outlines past achievements and puts forth its latest goals towards the continuous improvement in accessibility of municipal services, programmes, activities and buildings.

-You will find on this page the latest Action Plan, as well as a plethora of resources and links specifically for persons with disabilities and caregivers.
+You will find on this page the City’s latest Action Plan, as well as a list of resources and services for persons with disabilities and caregivers.

 RESOURCES AND SERVICES FOR PERSONS WITH DISABILITIES